 Legislation regulating how harvested material is classified in terms of species, volumes and qualities in connection with trade and transport.
 Incorrect classification of harvested material is a well-known method to reduce/avoid payment of legality prescribed taxes and fees.
 Risk relates to material traded under illegal false statements of species, quantities or qualities.
-This could cover cases where this type of false classification is done to avoid payment of royalties or taxes or where trade bans on product types or species are implemented locally, nationally or internationally.
-This is mainly an issue in countries with high levels of corruption (CPI < 50).
+This could cover cases where this type of false classification is done to avoid payment of royalties or taxes or where trade bans on product types or species are implemented locally, nationally, or internationally.
+This is mainly an issue in countries with high levels of corruption (CPI<50).

 - Forest Law (2002, article 54).

-- Customs Law (2007).

-- Prakas (Ministerial Decree/ Circular) shall be issued by MAFF detailing on Minimum Diameter allowable cut of all commercial tree species (Forest Law, article 29).
+Available at: http://extwprlegs1.fao.org/docs/pdf/cam50411.pdf - Customs Law (2007). - Prakas (Ministerial Decree/ Circular) shall be issued by MAFF detailing the Minimum Diameter allowable cut of all commercial tree species (Forest Law, article 29).

-- MAFF to classify and, if needed, to re-classify minimum diameter allowable cut of commercial tree species (Forest Law, article 29). - · Forestry Administration should provide technical knowledge on all commercial tree species to MAFF for approval. - Forestry Administration to update of endangered status of all commercial tree species; and submit lists of the tree species to MAFF for approval
+- MAFF to classify and, if needed, to re-classify minimum diameter allowable cut of commercial tree species (Forest Law, article 29). - Forestry Administration should provide technical knowledge on all commercial tree species to MAFF for approval. - Forestry Administration to update endangered status of all commercial tree species; and submit lists of the tree species to MAFF for approval